originalworks/protocol-core/validator_node/README.md

 - `WS_URL`: Your websocket endpoint pointing to Holesky
 - `BEACON_RPC_URL`: Beacon chain API url for Holesky network
 - `START_BLOCK`: Block from which your validator will start looking for new BLOBs to process
+- `SEGMENT_LIMIT_PO2`: Please see next point
+- `ENVIRONMENT`: Used for sentry logging
+- `USERNAME`: Used for sentry logging
+- `DDEX_SEQUENCER_ADDRESS`: Used to set ddex sequencer address for testing purposes.
+When unset it defaults to hardcoded protocol sequencer.

 ## How to Run It